 Little Poopers = little poops

 I’m not going to get all preachy here about how important it is to pick up after your dog.
 Let me just say it is so easy to be responsible when you have a teeny weeny poop to scoop.
 I am assuming no one really loves picking up poop, me included, but it is the right thing to do (and the law in most places), and teeny poops make it almost effortless to do the right thing.

 There is not one place I have gone with my little dogs that someone has not come up to me wanting to say hello to us.
 I think dogs make most people happy.

 Loving a little dog will change you.
 It just will.

 First, you are needed.
 And you are needed in ways you never thought you would be.

 Being vertically challenged, a small dog needs help with just about everything.
 They need assistance getting on things like the sofa or bed (and getting down).
 And then there is the quintessential doggy favorite thing --- hanging your head out of the car window.
 Cash, my present little buddy, would not be able to do this if I weren’t there to help him.
 They are dependent in ways a big dog isn’t.

-*Learn more about Little Doug (the reason Small Dog Mall came into being!), Robin and Cash on the About page at SmallDogMall.com.
+*Learn more about Little Doug (the inspiration behind Small Dog Mall), Robin and Cash on the About page at SmallDogMall.com.